animesh-vit/Project-B2B-SaaS-Youtube-Strategy/Playbook_SOP.md

 - [ ] **Validate with independent research.**
   - Deliverable AI-friendly content outline.
   - Because AI search increasingly cites YouTube transcripts when answering detailed technical questions.
-  - CASE STUDY
+  > - **CASE STUDY**
-    - Grizzle analyzed **3,623 videos across 71 SaaS channels** and found YouTube appearing in:
+  >       -  Grizzle analyzed **3,623 videos across 71 SaaS channels** and found YouTube appearing in:\
-      - **74.9%** of SaaS keywords triggering Google AI Overviews
+  >               - **74.9%** of SaaS keywords triggering Google AI Overviews\
-      - **75.1%** of bottom-of-funnel (BOFU) keywords with AI Overviews
+  >               -  **75.1%** of bottom-of-funnel (BOFU) keywords with AI Overviews
   - *(Source: Tom Whatley, LinkedIn Post, June 2026, https://lnkd.in/p/dKrYANbY.)*

 - [ ] **Define the Channel's Value Proposition & Audience**
   - Define specifically who the channel is for, what problem it solves, and why anyone should care, independent of the parent brand.
-  - **Pick one audience per channel:** retention depends on people returning for a coherent thing.
+  - **One channel = one primary audience.:** retention depends on people returning for a coherent thing.
-  - In B2B, the buyer and the recommender are often different people (e.g., IT buys the tool, but a wider set of professionals recommends it) — target broader than "whoever signs the check."
+  - In B2B, the buyer and the recommender are often different people (e.g., IT buys the tool, but a wider set of professionals recommends it) — target a broader audience than just "whoever signs the check."
-  - Use search-intent research (informational, commercial-investigation, navigational, transactional) plus Reddit and niche-community research to find
+  - Use search-intent research (informational, commercial-investigation, navigational, transactional) together with Reddit and niche-community research to identify topics your audience already cares about.
   - **"content-market fit":** topics the audience demonstrably already cares about, evidenced by upvotes and engagement.
   - *(Source: Phil Nottingham, YouTube, "How to Build an Audience", 14.07.2023, https://www.youtube.com/watch?v=ZEJVqvQe36w.)*
   - *(Source: Ross Simmonds, YouTube, "Content Growth Framework", 17.03.2023, https://www.youtube.com/watch?v=ZvZxuoLQr9U.)*